SEO Performance Interview: Tom Buckland, Founder of HQ SEO

-Whereas now, with some much emphasis on searcher intent and topical relevance, your primary focus should be on building out a site structure at once where your content, keywords, on-page and link generation efforts all work together and you don’t approach one deliverable at a time.
+Whereas now, with much emphasis on searcher intent and topical relevance, your primary focus should be on building out a site structure at once where your content, keywords, on-page, and link generation efforts all work together and you don’t approach one deliverable at a time.

 - Moving onward into 2019, what are some of the hottest SEO trends or industry patterns that you believe may leave a lasting impact?

 Everyone’s talking about using AI in SEO at current, but as it’s so expensive from a resource point of view to implement, that’s years away yet.
 In my opinion, an industry pattern that’s going to leave a lasting impact is how the low-quality guest posting strategies are being implemented.

 With the majority of sites now turning into pay-to-play, I think it’s just a matter of time before Google tweaks their algorithm to downplay the obviously purchased guest post approaches.